Shenzhen Novel Electronics Limited

 The Verdict for Decision-Makers: The true wdr vs digital wdr debate is straightforward.
 If your application requires clear, reliable identification and data capture in high-contrast scenes, True WDR is not a luxury—it is a necessity.
 D-WDR is a compromise that can put your operational objectives at risk.

-2. The Common Question: WDR vs. HDR Camera
+2. WDR vs HDR Camera: Which Spec Really Matters for Professional CCTV and Machine Vision?
+The Common Question: WDR vs. HDR Camera

 The Challenge: The term "HDR" is everywhere, from your smartphone to your television.
 Your marketing team may even ask why your professional cameras use the term "WDR" instead.
 Is there a difference?